marjaco/robotlibrary/README.md

 Detailed description is available on: [Jb Knowledgebase](https://bookstack.jb-net.eu/books/roboter) (Only in German)

 ## Installation and running
-Copy the folder *robotlibrary* to the Raspberry Pi Pico.
-To use the robots import the main class of the robot you want to use:
+Rename the unpacked folder *robotlibrary* and copy it to the Raspberry Pi Pico.
+To use the robots, import the main class of the robot you want to use:

-+ `from robotlibrary.robot import Robot` for the SMARS robot.
++ `from robotlibrary.robot import Robot` for the SMARS robot (or any robot with wheels).
 + `from robotlibrary.crawly import Crawly` for the turtle like robot.
 + `from robotlibrary.walky import Walky` for the dog like robot.